evakill/pennlabs-challenge/README.md

 10. **My Feature** GET /clubs/ranked sends a json of all the clubs in the database with (and sorted by) their average ranking between all users in the database.

+### Forms
+I implemented two forms, login and signup, using Bootstrap and rendered with express-handlebars.

+### Next steps
+If I had additional time I would implement Passport.js to authenticate users and store user sessions once logged in in order to access their own rankings (rather than hard-coding Jennifer's in the ranking routes).
+I think this would complete the current functionality, besides the front-end.
+Other functionality I believe would be useful in a product like Penn Club Review would be separate rankings based on things like time commitment, community, development, etc.; links to club website/applications (or some kind of common app for clubs - would make life a lot easier); a recommendation system based on the user's club rankings or even their major/classes, if the information is accessible.